isc-projects/stork/doc/install.rst

 using ``Nginx`` or ``Apache``.
 The Stork server package contains an example configuration file for ``Nginx``, in ``/usr/share/stork/examples/nginx-stork.conf``.

+The output colorization can be configured in the same way as in Stork Agent: :ref:`colorization-settings`.

 Securing the Database Connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~